agrawalvaibhav79/aws-data-solutions-day-document-data-lake/workshop/content/ExploringDataLake/Lab5/_index.md

     Click Finish
     {{< img "qs-account.png" "qs-account" >}}
     {{< img "qs-account2.png" "qs-account2" >}}

+    Ensure you check the S3 bucket option as below.
+This will ensure you can create a dataset using S3 data from QuickSight.
+    {{< img "qs-account3.png" "qs-account3" >}}
     In couple minutes you should have a new Quicksight account.
 Click on Go to Amazon QuickSight
     {{< img "qs-congrats.png" "qs-account-done" >}}
 1.3 You are ready to work with QuickSight now once you see this